leocas91/Italian_School_Analysis/README.md

 A high proportion of fixed-term contracts often results in increased staff turnover, disrupting the continuity of teaching and potentially compromising the quality of education.
 To address these issues, it is crucial to implement measures aimed at increasing the number of permanent teaching positions, thereby ensuring stability and maintaining high standards in education delivery.

 # 2 - Choice of the secondary school
-This analysis explores the relationship between school type selection and students’ nationalities, focusing on secondary schools.
+This section analyzes the relationship between school type selection, students’ nationalities and country area, with a focus on secondary schools.

+## Analysis 1: Nationality and School Type
-For the year 2022-2023 the query below calculates, for each type of secondary school:
+For the 2022-2023 academic year, the SQL query below calculates the following metrics for each type of secondary school:
 - The number of Italian students
 - The number of non-Italian students
 - The percentage of non-Italian students